2025-2026 School Year Registration

 Important Speech & Debate Information

-Tournaments Speech and Debate includes and requires attendance of at least 4 all-day Saturday Tournaments each year for each student.
+Tournaments Speech and Debate classes include and requires attendance of at least 4 all-day Saturday Tournaments each year for each student.
 They are held monthly and each student needs to attend at least 4 of the 7.
 They are held up and down the Wasatch Front and online.

-Judging Each parent of a student in a speech and debate class agrees to judge all day in person or online at one tournament per student enrolled.
+Judging Each parent of a student in a speech and debate class agrees to judge all day in person or online at least once per year to fulfill their volunteer requirement.
+If a parent has multiple students in speech and debate, the other volunteer requirements can be fulfilled in different ways.
 This is a full day commitment and it is imperative that all parents judge during the year.
 We can't run the program without this component.
 (Plus it's a great experience and you will learn so much about speech and debate!)

 Full List of Classes and Locations